 Here are some tips for brainstorming niche ideas:

-1. Blog your interest
+1. Blog Your Interest

 If you've been considering how to start a blog, it's crucial to choose a topic you're passionate about.
 Create a list of things you are most interested in.
 For instance, cooking, photography, traveling, fashion, fitness, technology…and you get the idea.

-2. Get inspired by competitors
+2. Get Inspired by Competitors

-4. Blog unheard stuff
+4. Blog Unheard Stuff

 Discover new unheard product and information categories by visiting these websites: Amazon, WikiHow, PayPal, and Udemy.
 Usually, there are very few good enough blogs that cover those new unheard categories.
 That’s an edge to quickly dominate that space.

-5. Blog your job or skill
+5. Blog Your Job or Skill

-6. Blog your favorite TV show
+6. Blog Your Favorite TV Show

 What’s interesting is that you can always pivot that blog to new categories as the cast creates more movies, shows, do interviews, or says funny things on social media.
 Start from your favorite show, and slowly turn that blog into a giant celeb gossip blog.

-7. Ask what to blog about
+7. Ask What to Blog About

 If you are pondering "how do I start a blog"?
 Consult your parents, siblings, friends, co-workers, or loved ones.
 Ask how they perceive you as a personality type?
 What are the things that you do so well with?
 Start your blog from there.

 At the end of the day, whatever niche you decide to go with, it doesn’t matter whether you’re an expert in it, still learning, eager to learn, or it feels more personal.
 The answer to how to start your own blog is setting the right goals and vision from the beginning.

 What matters the most is your interest in it and an audience that cares about the topics you’ll write about.
 Once you specify your niche, follow the next step.